Trifolium longipes

 Trifolium longipes is a species of clover known by the common name longstalk clover.

-It is native to the western United States, where it occurs in many types of habitats such as meadows, valleys, lower mountains, and subalpine slopes.
+It is a perennial herb with leaves made up of 2 to 5 leaflets which vary in shape.
+The inflorescence is a head of flowers up to 3 cm wide with white to purplish or bicolored corollas.
 There are many subspecies and varieties which exist in different regions and differ slightly in appearance.

-In general, it is a perennial herb with leaves made up of 2 to 5 leaflets which vary in shape.
-The inflorescence is a head of flowers up to 3 centimeters wide with white to purplish or bicolored corollas.
+The species is native to the western United States, where it occurs in many types of habitats such as meadows, valleys, lower mountains, and subalpine slopes.